cubeydice/typebit/issues.md

 # Background Class
-* cannot get background to animate; issues with binding of requestAnimationFrame?
-* layers not loading in correct order sometimes; need to fix order of loading
+* to-do: refactor background layers into a class

 # Game
 * reconsider adding levels and just focus on functionality